barsoom/content_translator/README.md

 **Status**: Used in production.

 Based on some evaluation from Maintenace team, it was decied to not develop further.
-Tests don’t accurately reflect whether it works and it a job processor not longer maintained.
+Tests don’t accurately reflect whether it works and it's using a job processor not longer maintained.
 Open for re-evaluation.
 https://auctionet.slack.com/archives/CF9SAN79V/p1617694713026100